Picture of dog sitting on bed at Hyatt Regency Sonoma Wine Country

 • Sonoma: The city of Sonoma operates a quarter-acre, fenced, off-leash dog area at 151 First St. W., with a picnic table and benches.

-• Sonoma Valley Regional Park (Glen Ellen): This 162-acre county park includes the Elizabeth Anne Perrone Dog Park, a fenced, one-acre, off-leash play area with a double-gated entry, dog drinking fountain, and a shade gazebo.
+• Sonoma Valley Regional Park (Glen Ellen): This 162-acre county park includes the Elizabeth Anne Perrone Dog Park, a fenced, one-acre, off-leash play area with a double-gated entry, dog drinking fountain, and a shade pavilion.
 The park also offers paved and dirt trails; outside the play area, dogs must be on a leash no longer than 6 feet.

 • Windsor: The City of Windsor provides a half-acre fenced dog park in Pleasant Oak Park, 302 Sugar Maple Lane.